 Although you are able to file all of your own appeals with Social Security, you may wish to consider getting a disability representative for a variety of reasons.
 For instance, if you have conditions that significantly affect your mobility or you forget things easily, you will not have to worry about missing this appeal period.
 Your attorney or non-attorney Social Security representative will file your paperwork for you.
 Attorneys or other representatives will also help you keep on track with additional requested information such as questionnaires, provide Social Security with any updates of address or phone, and make sure you remember to attend a scheduled consultative examination.

 Why is this important?
-Well Social Security disability examiners routinely deny disability applicants for failing to attend their consultative examinations, an inability to contact the applicant, or failure to return some kind of requested information.
+Well Social Security Disability examiners routinely deny disability applicants for failing to attend their consultative examinations, an inability to contact the applicant, or failure to return some kind of requested information.
 Now, if you are able to keep up with all of these things you may be able to file your reconsideration appeal on your own, because that is basically just a matter of completing your appeal forms and making sure you provide the disability examiner with any needed information.

-Currently, a Social Security representative is entitled to one fourth of any social security or ssi back payment up to a certain maximum (The Maximum Disability Lawyer Fee .
+Currently, a Social Security representative is entitled to one fourth of any social security or ssi back payment up to a certain maximum.
+That maximum is presently set at $6000.
 Some attorneys or representative also charge for incidental fees (i.e. travel, copying, medical records, etc) along with the standard fee and there are those who charge those fees whether or not they win the case for the applicant.
 So read any fee agreements thoroughly as they are legally binding agreements.